Crew46/data-fall2025/progress/tkastne1.md

 **week 7**
 I've have attempted to create queues and stacks, but I still need to test them.
 Currently I'm trying and failing to use queues so that the player can have multiple weapons at the same time.
 I've stumbled upon a weird major bug while doing this, and now I'm trying to find the root cause.
 Once I've done so I can start working on making main into more of a game and less of a demo, with enemies and a start screen.

+**break week 1**
+I've made some small progress this week, mainly updating the player/weapon system.
+I implemented queues to store weapons in the player, and fixed small bugs as they appeared.
+I also contributed to Haas' splitting of computation by separating out the rendering code from the object update functions and create a simple function to draw any desired list of objects

+**week 8**
+This week I added some simple enemy AI to the game, complimenting Haas' efforts to make a playable game.
+The AI currently is quite primitive; enemies lock onto the closest target and fire once in range.
+There are plenty of improvements left of make, like more natural targeting and movement, and changing it so they don't just fly downward into the endless void.
+A large portion of my time was spent debugging the C compiler to fix the most niche of and easily avoidable edge cases.